MicheleGrieco/BlockLite/README.md

 If either of these conditions are violated, we'll reject the transaction.

-There are a set of sample transactions, some of which are fraudulent- but we can now check their validity!
+There are a set of **sample transactions**, some of which are fraudulent - but we can now check their validity!

 Each block contains a batch of transactions, a reference to the hash of the previous block (if block number is greater than 1), and a hash of its contents and the header.

 ## Building the Blockchain: from Transactions to Blocks

 We're ready to start making our blockchain!
 Right now, there's nothing on the blockchain, but we can get things started by definyng the '*genesis block*' (the first block in the system).
+Because the genesis block isn’t linked to any prior block, it gets treated a bit differently, and we can arbitrarily set the system state.
+In our case, we’ll **create accounts** for our two users (Alice and Bob) and give them 50 coins each.

+This becomes the first element from which everything else will be linked.